statelyai/xstate/docs/guides/delays.md

 });
 ```

-You can specify delayed transitions in the same way that you specify them on the `on: ...` property.
+Delayed transitions can be specified in the same way that you specify them on the `on: ...` property.
 They can be explicit:

 ```js
 // ...